 - In a footnote associated with the title, it should be specified whether the article is derived from ongoing, finished, or review research, a conference, or not derived from research.
 The title of the research, its execution time, and the financing entities must be indicated.

 - The abstract should be a maximum of 300 words, followed by 10 keywords.
 Keywords should be extracted from a thesaurus to allow for their international homologation.

 - The following pages must have the following sections in this order: Introduction, Materials and Methods, Results, Discussion, Conclusions, Acknowledgments, and References.
 These titles should be written in capital letters.
 The numbering of the sections should begin with the Materials and Methods section (number 1 in Arabic numerals).
 The introduction and references should not be numbered.

 Tables, figures and equations

-- Tables, equations, and figures should be cited in the text.
-They must be listed in the order in which they are first cited.
-Avoid redundancy between tables, figures, and text.
-The labeling of each table should be at the top of the table.
-The source and symbolism should appear at the bottom of the table.
+- Tables, equations, and figures must be cited in the text and numbered in the order of their appearance.
+Avoid redundancies between tables, figures, and text.
+Each table must have a title at the top, and the sources and symbols must appear at the bottom.

-- Embedded tables are not accepted as images.
-They must be made in MS Office Word® or MS Office Excel®.
+- The images inserted in the tables have not been accepted.
+Tables must be created using MS Office Word® or MS Office Excel®.

-- The metric system and its abbreviations should be used for all measurements and decimals should be used instead of fractions (e.g. 0.6) except in equations.
+- The metric system and its abbreviations should be used for all measurements and decimals should be used instead of fractions (for example, 0.6), except in the equations.

-- Do not include page breaks or section endings.
+- Do not use page or section breaks.

-- If you want to highlight words or phrases in the text, do not use bold but italics.
+- Use italics instead of bolds to highlight words or phrases in the text.